• Preference: By Appointment Only

 When fitting your shoes, you need to remember – all shoes are NOT created equal.
 A good shoe fit is imperative to get the greatest comfort.
 Therefore, you need to know how to fit your footwear to your foot’s size and shape.

-• Foot width – the width across the ball of your foot from the first to the fifth metatarsal joints that determines how narrow or wide your shoe fit should be.
+The width across the ball of your foot from the first to the fifth metatarsal joints determines how narrow or wide your shoe fit should be.

-Try to find shoes that match the same shape of your feet.
+Try to find shoes that match the same shape as your feet.

-• If toe length is longer than your arch length (which is rare), use your toe length measurement to size your shoes.
+If your toe length is longer than your arch length (which is rare), use your toe length measurement to size your shoes.

 • Your first metatarsal joint or big toe joint will sit in the cradle of the shoe (the point of foot flexion and where the arch of the shoe ends and the forefoot shape begins).
 Check the placement of your first metatarsal joint when you are standing.
 The ball of your foot (the first metatarsal joint) will move slightly forward as your foot bears your weight.